 Breaking down the sheet goods for a cabinet job can be a very time consuming part of the project, which is why a lot of cabinetmakers speed up the process by using software to optimize their parts into as few sheets as possible to save materials, and to create cutting diagrams to save time at the saw.
 Sheet good optimization programs can optimize all of your parts in just seconds, allowing you to get on with the cutting as quickly as possible.

-We’re very excited to announce in CabWriter 4 that we now support native sheet good optimization for both your saw and/or your CNC!
+Luckily CabWriter now offers native sheet good optimization for both your saw and/or your CNC!

 While we still export a CutlistPlus fx compatible file if you choose to use that program for your optimization, you can now perform the same operation at the push of a button right from within CabWriter.
 With the addition of CabWriter CNC, you also have the option of optimizing for CNC.
 There are two sets of parameters, as shown at right, one set if you’re optimizing for a panel saw, and another set of parameters if you’re targeting a CNC.

 CabWriter does not support true nesting, which implies parts can be placed within each other, but you can get full optimization of your parts, which can then be exported as a DXF file, including all construction geometry, representing each optimized sheet as shown in the lower right.
 If you don’t have nesting as part of your CAM software, this is a great way to optimize prior to generating tool paths as all CAM programs can import DXF files.
 If you simply want to optimize for your saw, you can print out diagrams of each sheet, along with the cut list for that sheet as shown at right.